Asymptotically Optimal Locally Private Heavy Hitters via Parameterized Sketches: Succinct Histogram

-\textbf{Comparison with \algoTreeHist{} \cite{BNST17}}.
+Among the previous algorithms that identify heavy hitters based on hierarchical search, \algoTreeHist{}~\citep{BNST17} provides the best known error guarantee of~$O ( (1 / \eps ) \cdot \sqrt{ n \cdot ( \ln d ) \cdot \ln (n / \beta) } )$.
+Our algorithm reduces this error to~$O ( (1 / \eps ) \cdot \sqrt{ n \cdot (\ln d ) \cdot ( 1 + ( \ln (1 / \beta) \ / \ln n ) ) } )$.
 There are two major differences between our algorithm and \algoTreeHist{}.
 First, the algorithm \algoTreeHist{} considers base-$2$ representation of elements in $\mcalD{}$, instead of base-$\sqrt{n}$ representation.
-The prefix tree of \algoTreeHist{} has fanout 2 and depth $\log d$.
-This requires the algorithm to partition $\mcalU{}$ into $\log d$ subsets, which results in smaller subset sizes and larger estimation error.
+Each element in~$\mcalD{}$ is encoded as a binary string of length~$\log d$.
+This requires the algorithm to partition the user set $\mcalU{}$ into $\log d$ subsets, which results in smaller subset sizes and larger estimation error than our algorithm.
 Second, the frequency oracle used by \algoTreeHist{} does not exploit the fast Hadamard transform.
-It answers each query in $\tilde O( \sqrt{n} )$ time.
-As \algoTreeHist{} queries only $\tilde O( \sqrt{n} )$ elements, the server running time is still $\tilde O( n )$.
-On the other hand, with $\sqrt{n}$-representation, \ours explores and queries $\tilde O( n )$ elements.
-It is thus crucial that each query is answered in $\tilde O(1)$ time.
+Its frequency oracle answers a frequency query in $\tilde O( \sqrt{n} )$ time.
+In comparison, \oracle answers a query in~$\tilde{O} (1)$ time.

+Recent works~\citep{WLJ21, cormode2021frequency} observe that, instead of identifying prefixes of the heavy hitters with increasing lengths, one character at a time, we can identify such prefixes by several characters at each step.
+This reduces the number of steps required to reach the full length strings.
+Indeed, using a large alphabet to represent the elements in~$\mcalD{}$ (e.g., an alphabet of size~$\sqrt{n}$, as we proposed) achieves the same effect.
+This strategy is effective empirically~\citep{WLJ21, cormode2021frequency}, but there are no theoretical guarantees.
+We believe our work improves understanding of these high-quality experimental results.